 This fall, Drexel University’s College of Computing & Informatics (CCI) will launch a new Master of Science in Information program, which includes three graduate majors in Digital Content Management, Human Computer Interaction and User Experience (UX), and Library and Information Science.
-The College will also offer a Post-Baccalaureate Certificate in Human-Computer Interaction and UX.
+The College will also offer a Graduate Certificate in Human-Computer Interaction and UX.

 CCI’s newest graduate program will prepare students to be information professionals who can innovate data-driven solutions to advance society, culture and the economy.
 Housed in the College’s Department of Information Science, the new degree program will be offered both online and on-campus to students who hold a bachelor’s degree from any accredited university.